-The author of one of the most galvanizing debut novels of 2018 will take the John Adams stage to discuss his story about twelve characters who converge and collide on one fateful day.
+The author of one of the most galvanizing debut novels of 2018 took the John Adams stage to discuss his story about twelve characters who converge and collide on one fateful day.
 Tommy Orange’s groundbreaking novel There There – translated for Meulenhoff into Dutch as Er Is Geen Daar Daar – was chosen as one of the New York Times 10 Best Books of 2018.

 In There There, all of the characters in the novel are Urban Indians living in Oakland, who are preparing to go to the Big Oakland Powwow.
 As we learn the reasons why each person is attending—some of whom are generous, some joyful, others fearful or even violent—momentum builds toward a shocking yet inevitable climax that changes everything.